 Rebirth, Regeneration and Re-Emergence:

 The XXth Annual Graduate Conference in Romance Studies hosted by the Boston College Romance Language Graduate Student Association (RLGSA) was held on March 16-17, 2012.
 Dr. Mary Baine Campbell, University Professor of Comparative Literature at Brandeis University, and a scholar of Medieval and Early Modern Literature and Culture, delivered the keynote address entitled “The Lost Science of Dreams.”

 Lectura Dantis, an ongoing public reading of Dante's Divine Comedy, presents “Paradiso 15” with Francesco Castellano.
 The presentation of the text is in English, and the reading in Italian.
-FRONT ROW

-Professor Rhodes wins a Research Incentive Grant
+Research Incentive Grant

 Professor Elizabeth Rhodes has won a Research Incentive Grant from the Institute on Aging, to support her research on Catholic hagiography, that examines the transformations in the ages of Catholic saints over the late medieval and early modern periods.

 Global Humanities Lecture Series in Romance Languages and Literatures

 Spring 2011 Schedule

 The Mario Vargas Llosa Chapter of the National Hispanic Honor Society is presenting a Certificate of recognition to Professor Debbie Rusch at Reading High School on March 29, in recognition for her dedication and contribution to Spanish Language education.